-Mo odel Number: SEDEX ELSD 90LT Instrument Serial Number: Lo cation of the Detector: a) Power up the detector b) Seal the solvent inlet connection (1/16" male fitting) with a plug connection or a piece of Parafilm TM and fill the glass siphon with water. c) Apply air or nitrogen pressure of 3.5bar (51psi), monitored by a regulator and checked with a pressure gauge.
-The display should read 3.5bar +/- 0.1bar (51psi) PRESSURE VALUE PASS [] FAIL [] d) Set the temperature to 60°C and wait until the temperature stabilizes (30 minutes).
-Th te display should read 60° C +/- 1° C. DISPLAY TEMPERATURE PASS [] FAIL [] e) Set the Gain to 1, Filter to 1s as described in section 3.2.2.e, Temperature order to 60° and allow air or nitrogen gas flow through the instrument at a pressure of 3.5bar (51psi), Power on the light source, Set "Offset After Autozero" to 0mV as described in section 3.2.2.d. and set "Stray Light Adjustment" to 100% as described in section 3.2.2.g.
-Wait for temperature stabilisation.
+Mo odel Number: SEDEX ELSD 80LT Instrument Serial Number: Lo cation of the Detector: a) Power up the detector o) Seal the solvent inlet connection (1/16" male fitting) with a plug connection of a piece of Parafilm TM and fill the glass siphon with water. c) Apply air or nitrogen pressure of 3.5bar (51psi) for both the HPLC and CC detectors models; or at a pressure of 2.0bar (29psi) for the Flash detector model, monitored by a regulator and checked pressure gauge.
+HPLC and CC Detectors Models: The display should read 3.5bar +/- 0.1bar (51psi) FLASH Detector Model: The display should read 2.0bar +/- 0.1bar (29psi) PRESSURE VALUE PASS [] FAIL [] (b Set the temperature to 50°C and wait until the temperature stabilizes (30 minutes). Γh ne display should read 50°C +/- 1°C. DISPLAY TEMPERATURE PASS [] FAIL [] e) Set the Gain to 1, Filter to 1s as described in section 3.2.2.e, Temperature order to 50° and allow air or nitrogen gas flow through the instrument at a pressure of 3.5bar (51psi) for both the HPLC and CC detectors models; or at a pressure of 2.0bar (29psi) for the Flash detector model, Power on the light source, Set " Offset After Autozero " to 0mV as described in section 3.2.2.d., Wait for temperature stabilisation.
 Autozero the detector.
 Raise the Gain to 12, monitor the signal for 5 seconds and enter the value below.
-Observed ValuemV The observed stray light readings should be in the range of $300-400 mV$.
-PASS[] FAIL[]
+This value corresponds to the Stray Light value.
+Observed ValuemV nd CC Detecto served stray li should be in t the range of 1 00 - 150mV Detector Mode served stray li should be in t the range of 2 - 20mV PASS [FAIL[] t is performed ation (previous e conditions as the Stray Light value For some Ch noise over six hromatograph 10min for the y Software the minimum me on time must Segment 1 Noise (mV) Segment 3 Noise (mV) Segment 5 Noise (mV) 2 4 6 alue: V. determina Initial Sig is performed in ation.
+Collect of grant Level data for 15 mii mV Final Si nutes. gnal Level The base eline drift sho uld be less tha an 2.0mV.
+PASS [] FAIL[] Note: If any part (ilibrate.
+In a of the diagnos ny doubt, ple stics fails, the ase refer to y detector may your local dis y need more stributor for cturer's proced - - ation of this Name Title/Affiliat ion Date Signature